John Acheson (goldsmith)

-John Acheson (floruit 1560–1581) was a Scottish goldsmith, mining entrepreneur, and official of the mint.
+John Acheson (floruit 1554–1581) was a Scottish goldsmith, mining entrepreneur, and official of the mint.

 Career

 He was the son of John Acheson, a denizen or burgess of Edinburgh, and Janet Fisher.
 This John Acheson, who had been appointed to collect a tax for Regent Arran with Hew Rig of Carberry in 1545, was killed at the battle of Pinkie in 1547.
 He had obtained lands at "Poikmyln" near Perth.
 Janet Fisher held these lands in 1566.
 She had to go to law over a portion of the land held from Scone Abbey, after new legislation was made about leases of church lands.
 Patrick Hepburn, Bishop of Moray, and Commendator of Scone tried to give the lands to his son Adam Hepburn.

 Acheson was master coiner in Scottish mint, as was James Acheson, possibly his uncle.
+He was appointed as "sinkare", an engraver and die maker in the mint, in February 1555.

 He lived in the Canongate of Edinburgh.
-This was a substantial house where the executor of Arbella Stuart, Thomas Fowler was lodging in 1590 at the time of his death.
+This was a substantial house where the executor of Arbella Stuart, Thomas Fowler, was lodging in 1590 at the time of his death.